Temporal anti-aliasing: Comparison to other methods

-Nvidia's DLSS operates on similar principles to TAA.
-Like TAA, it uses information from past frames to produce the current frame.
-Unlike TAA, DLSS does not sample every pixel in every frame.
+Deep learning super sampling (DLSS), developed by Nvidia, operates on similar principles to TSSAA.
+Like TSSAA, it uses information from past frames to produce the current frame.
+Unlike TSSAA, DLSS does not sample every pixel in every frame.
 Instead, it samples different pixels in different frames and uses pixels sampled in past frames to fill in the unsampled pixels in the current frame.
-DLSS uses machine learning to combine samples in the current frame and past frames, and it can be thought of as an advanced TAA implementation.
+DLSS uses machine learning to combine samples in the current frame and past frames, and it can be thought of as an advanced TSSAA implementation.